 - Will the fence go over hills, across ditches, or around curves?

 - Curves, corners and directional changes require additional support posts to accommodate these changes (increasing cost per ft).

 - Is fence line brushy or with trees?

 - These should be cleared from the fence line prior to installation to prevent forage contact (which can create a “short” in your fence).
 Also brush and trees mean shade, decreasing the capabilities of a solar fence energizer.

 - Are the soils rocky, very soft, sandy or firm?

-Local animals and wildlife get to know a fence by appearance, location and pain memory.
+Q: Do the animals know the fence?Local animals and wildlife get to know a fence by appearance, location and pain memory.
 If it’s a strong or painful fence, they avoid it.
 On the other hand, new animals just off a truck often charge into permanent fences and straight through temporary or semi-permanent fences.
 That’s why strong, tall, visible permanent fences are essential for corrals and feedlots.

-Always design and build for the most difficult species.
+Q: What specific animals need to be fenced in or out?Always design and build for the most difficult species.
 Rules of thumb: